thatcoderlife/python-flask-demo/README.md

 # python-flask-demo
-A minimal web server created using Python and Flask.
+A minimal web server created using Python, Flask, and Docker.